Posts

 Because your data is centrally located, you may no longer need point-to-point connections between your offices.
 Replacing point-to-point, VPN, and MPLS links with Direct Internet Access Links can have up to a 100X benefit, as many carriers can provide you with up to 10x the speed at as little as 1/10th the cost.
 At these price points, building in redundancy is affordable and can protect your businesses from carrier outages.

-As you move to the cloud, reassess the role of your wide area and Internet links.
+As you move to the cloud from on-premise software and infrastructure, reassess the role of your wide area and Internet links.
 Simplification and modification of your architecture can save you time, money, and overhead, while providing faster, more reliable service.

 If you would like to review your network for opportunities, or discuss the potential benefits from moving to the cloud, please contact us for a no-obligation discussion.